 The Four Step Youtini Reading Plan

 There are a ton of reasons that we picked these books to read first - all of which are outlined in our Getting Started Guide.

-Even if you aren’t new to reading Star Wars books, these five books (nine books if you count the trilogies) are absolutely the books you should start with.
+Even if you aren’t new to reading Star Wars books, these six books are absolutely the books you should start with.

 #2: Read all the newest novels within 30 days of their release

 The Star Wars community is constantly hyped about the newest books.
 It’s a ton of fun to participate and you don’t want to miss out on the experience of reading and sharing your thoughts with like minded fans.